jonnybergdahl/HomeAssistant_Growcube_Integration/README.md

 # TODO

- - Add a `ReqSyncTime` call to set time after connecting to the device
  - Add/Rename the diagnostics sensors to adhere to the last reverse engineering findings
  - Add reconnect logic after connection lost event